-POLST is a nationally used set of provider orders.
+POLST (Provider Orders for Life-Sustaining Treatment) is a nationally used set of provider orders.
 POLST is a process based on conversations among patients, their loved ones, and their medical providers.
 The goal of POLST is to ensure that seriously ill or frail patients make choices about the treatments they want and that their choices are honored and followed by medical providers.